MultiPoolMiner/MultiPoolMiner/README.txt

 Advanced config options are available via config file

 MPM supports customized configuration via config files.
-The default config file name is '.\Default.txt'.
+The default config file name is '.\Config.txt'.
 If you do not include the command line parameter -ConfigFile [Path\FileName.txt] the MPM will use the default file name.

 If the config file does not exist MPM will create a config file with default values.
 If the file name does not have an extension MPM will add .txt file name extension.